 If the cold weather isn’t too taxing and you want to take a workout outside, layers are your best friend.
 Leg warmers, arm warmers, and a good vest are the best for managing the cold.
 Also, consider getting a thin scarf to bunch around your neck and shoe covers.
 With shoe covers, look for a pair that provides insulation and shields your feet from the elements.
 In my opinion, the thin latex shoe covers that slip over the feet are the best as they don’t absorb moisture.

-For the riders who insist on training in shorts, knee warmers are a must if it’s below 45 degrees.
+For the riders who insist on riding in shorts, knee warmers are a must if it’s below 50 degrees.
 There’s one major reason for this.
 There’s not a whole lot of circulation that takes place in the joint capsule.
 This is the opposite of muscles where there’s plenty of blood flow and heat.
 But in the joints, where circulation isn’t great and lubrication is necessary, protection is key.
 Otherwise, your joints will suffer in the cold.

 Key Takeaway